 This article contains the following sections:

-Standard calculated metrics give you the freedom to create completely new metrics to add to your dataset.
-You can use pre-existing elements from your dataset and functions from Explore's formula writing language.
+Standard calculated metrics enable you to create completely new metrics to add to your dataset.
+You can use pre-existing metrics and attributes from your dataset, and functions included with Explore's formula writing language.

 To create a standard calculated metric

-- If you want to add functions to your formula, click the Add button underneath Functions or select Explore's auto-complete suggestion when manually typing.
-For more information on adding functions to your formula, see Adding functions.
+- If you want to add functions to your formula, click Add under Functions or click Explore's auto-complete suggestion as you type the formula.
 For a full list of all available functions, see Explore functions reference.

 - Check Compute separately if your formula is using existing calculated metrics and attributes, and you do not want to affect their calculations.

-A standard calculated attribute is similar to a standard calculated metric.
-You can use standard calculated attributes to create new, custom attributes to add to your dataset.
-Standard calculated attributes can use existing attributes and metrics, as well as functions from Explore's formula writing language.
+Use standard calculated attributes to create new, custom attributes to add to your dataset.
+Standard calculated attributes can use existing attributes and metrics as well as functions from Explore's formula writing language.

-- Computed from: The drop-down list contains all available attributes you can use as a foundation for your standard calculated attribute.
-This does not include global variables.
+- Computed from: The drop-down list displays metrics and attributes you can use in your standard calculated attribute.

 - Sort like time attribute: If your calculated attribute represents dates, this option places your date values in the correct order.